johbry17/Financial-Analysis-and-Vote-Counting-in-Python/README.md

 ## Description

 Two different scripts, PyBank and PyPoll.
+I like this project because both scripts take different routes to accomplish essentially the same task, a basic data analysis of a `*.csv` file.

 PyBank analyzes budget_data.csv, containing financial records for a company, and returns the total number of months available, total profits over time, average monthly change in profits/losses, and greatest monthly % increase in profits (with month) and decrease in losses (with month).